nolesapex/DidMySettingsChange/README.md

 Issues

 If you encounter any issues or have suggestions for improvements, please open an issue on GitHub.
 We appreciate your feedback and contributions to make "DidMySettingsChange" better!
-License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
-Acknowledgements

-We would like to thank the open-source community for their invaluable contributions and resources that made this project possible.